 In addition to the studies and plans, the city is invested in several recent or ongoing ambitious projects.
-They include an electric cable transport project, the construction of an urban train network, the inauguration in 2021 of a by-pass road, a Bus Class pilot project to improve the taxi-bé service, as well as a project initiated in 2011 and supported by AFD (33 million euros) and the EU (3 million euros to improve pedestrian mobility and traffic on certain roads in the urban area.
+They include an electric cable transport project, the construction of an urban train network, the inauguration in 2021 of a by-pass road, a Bus Class pilot project to improve the taxi-bé service, as well as a project initiated in 2011 and supported by AFD (EUR 33m) and the EU (EUR 3m) to improve pedestrian mobility and traffic on certain roads in the urban area.

-The technical assistance provided under the Partnership aims to organise an urban mobility forum in Antananarivo, enabling all the involved actors to coordinate around a common roadmap.
+The technical assistance provided under the Partnership aims to:

+- Organise an urban mobility forum in Antananarivo, enabling all the involved actors to coordinate around a common roadmap. - Pilot project for paratransit improvement and reform in Antananarivo.